2026 Maryland Senate election: District 27

 The 27th district consists of parts of Calvert, Charles, and Prince George's counties, including Chesapeake Beach and Waldorf.
 One-term Democratic incumbent Michael Jackson won election to the seat with 60.3 percent of the vote in 2022.
 On November 1, 2025, Jackson resigned from the Maryland Senate after Governor Wes Moore named him as the Maryland Secretary of State Police.
+The Charles, Calvert, and Prince George's Democratic Central Committees nominated state delegate Kevin Harris to serve the remainder of Jackson's term in November 2025.